joeyough/sentry/docs/BUS_FACTOR.md

 A new engineer joining the project should be able to answer this in 30 seconds after reading this file:

-> *"Build the ticketing layer that replaces Sibe's manual email ↔ Sniper copy-paste, with wrong-client prevention on the compose flow, in 5 weeks — and don't let scope grow into what Halo tried to be."*
+> *"Build the ticketing layer that replaces Sibe's manual email ↔ SNYPR copy-paste, with wrong-client prevention on the compose flow, in 5 weeks — and don't let scope grow into what Halo tried to be."*

 If they can't answer that, this file isn't doing its job.
 Update it until they can.